-If you are a citizen of a Nordic country, i.e. Denmark, Finland, Iceland, Norway or Sweden, no work permit is required to work in the Faroe Islands.
+If you are a citizen of a Nordic country, i.e. Denmark, Greenland, Iceland, Norway, Sweden and Finland, no work permit is required to work in the Faroe Islands.

 Researchers and lecturers invited to teach or conduct similar activities in the Faroe Islands can work without a work permit, provided the duration of their stay does not exceed three consecutive months.

 The Faroe Islands have a general rule of only granting residence and work permit to foreign nationals with qualifications that are not available in the Faroe Islands.

 Researchers must have a written job contract or job offer from a Faroese research institution specifying salary and employment conditions when applying for a permit.
 It is not required that the applicant is employed full time as a researcher.
 Salary and employment conditions must correspond to Faroese standards.